simonom/PyCHAM/README.md

 ## Installation

-There are two options for installing, via conda and from source (pip).
-Experience indicates that the conda install is more straightforward than the pip, therefore we recommend this.
+There are two options for installing, via conda and via pip.
+They take a similar amount of time.

-## Install from conda
+## Install via conda

 1. Download the PyCHAM repository from github.com/simonom/PyCHAM

 2. Download and install the package manager Anaconda using the following address and selecting the appropriate operating system version: https://www.anaconda.com/distribution/#download-section

-The following steps need to be at the command line:
+The following steps need are at the command line:

 3. cd into the directory where the PyCHAM package is stored.